Skip to content

 - flox activate -- npm run build # (2)!

-1. Use ghcr.io/flox/flox that already comes with Flox.
+1. Use the ghcr.io/flox/flox container image, which comes with Flox already installed.

 Where to next?